 Not only will patients find the information helpful or amusing, it might even encourage them to book an appointment!

 For instance, this post by the American Chiropractic Association speaks to someone who might be considering treatment for neck pain, but has been too afraid to try chiropractic care.

-Whether it’s on a business page or on one of your friend’s pages, you’ve probably seen motivational messages frequently posted on social media.
+Whether it’s on a business page or on one of your friend’s pages, you’ve probably seen many motivational messages posted on social media.
 For many people, it’s difficult to scroll past an inspirational message in their news feed and not click the “like” button.